ebabel-eu/music-quiz/README.md

 ## Install this music quiz web app

+### npm and bower

-1. Install npm packages and bower libraries:
+Install npm packages and bower libraries:

 ```
 npm install
 bower install
 ```

+### Sass

-2. Start the batch process that will watch for changes to the css styles and combine a single screen.css file from Sass:
+Start the batch process that will watch for changes to the css styles and combine a single screen.css file from Sass:

 ```
 open the directory ./src/css/sass/
 double click on watch.bat to open it and start its process (Windows only)
 ```

+### Grunt

-3. Run Grunt automated tasks:
+Run Grunt automated tasks:

 ```
 grunt